-To circumvent these challenges and bridge this research gap, this paper studies power grid resilience to extreme weather quantitatively by taking advantage of a unique set of fine-grained customer-level power outage records and comprehensive weather data collected from three weather events covering four U.S. states (see Methods).
-Unlike detailed power grid facility outage records, which are normally inaccessible to the public, customer-level power outage records reported by local utilities \cite{MEMA2020, Duke2020, Georgia2020} are an important data source that are easily accessible but often overlooked.
-The data record the number of customers without power in each \emph{geographical unit} (town, county or zip code) every 15 minutes, portraying the entire evolution of several massive blackouts and providing sufficient information to capture the spatio-temporal interactions between disruption and restoration processes.
-The High-Resolution Rapid Refresh (HRRR) archive \cite{Blaylock2017, Blaylock2015} is another publicly available data set that provides comprehensive and fine-grained near-real-time weather information estimated by the National Centers for Environmental Prediction's (NCEP) HRRR data assimilation model.
-Armed with this data, we developed a statistical model for the progress of customer outages without detailed disruption and restoration records (see Methods).
-The model aims to capture the intricate spatio-temporal dynamics of customer outages between geographical units and over time based on a multivariate random process.
-Using the fitted model, we first present a descriptive analysis that demonstrates the existence of grid resilience from real data and shows that the \emph{cumulative weather effect} plays a pivotal role in creating large-scale power outages.
-The proposed model also leads to a general definition of power grid resilience, as shown in Figure~\ref{fig:resilience-trapezoid}, which can be quantitatively measured by the fitted model's parameters in four general areas: design margin, maintenance sufficiency, topological criticality, and recoverability.
-Our model suggests that local power outages directly induced by extreme weather are a non-linear response to cumulative weather effects and cause subsequent large-scale and long-duration blackout by propagating failures through critical nodes in power networks.
-The model suggests that large-scale power outages can be effectively mitigated by isolating or de-escalating a small set of nodes in the power network.
+To circumvent these challenges and bridge this research gap, this paper quantitatively studies power grid resilience to extreme weather by taking advantage of a unique set of fine-grained customer-level power outage records and comprehensive weather data collected from three weather events across different service regions (covering four U.S. states).
+Unlike detailed power grid facility outage records, which are normally inaccessible to the public, customer-level power outage records reported by local utilities \citep{MEMA2020, dobson2016obtaining, Duke2020, Georgia2020} are an important volume data source that is easily accessible but often overlooked.
+The data record the number of customers without power supplies in each \emph{geographical unit} (town, county, or zip code) every 15 minutes, portraying the entire evolution processes of multiple large-scale power outages.
+High-Resolution Rapid Refresh (HRRR) Archive \citep{Blaylock2017, Blaylock2015} is another publicly available data set that provides comprehensive and fine-grained near real-time weather information estimated by the National Centers for Environmental Prediction's (NCEP) HRRR data assimilation model.
+Specifically, we developed a statistical model for the number of customer outages without knowing detailed disruption and restoration records.
+The proposed model aims to capture intricate spatio-temporal dynamics of customer outages between geographical units and over time based on a multivariate random process.
+Using the fitted model, we first present a descriptive analysis that demonstrates the existence of grid resilience from real data and shows that the \emph{accumulation of weather effect} plays a pivotal role in creating large-scale power outages.
+The proposed model also leads to a general definition of power grid resilience as shown in Figure~\ref{fig:resilience-trapezoid}, which can be quantitatively measured by the fitted model's parameters from four general aspects: planning vulnerability, maintenance sufficiency, criticality, recoverability.
+Our model suggests that local power outages directly induced by extreme weather is a non-linear response to the accumulation of weather effect and causes subsequent large-scale and long-duration blackout by propagating failures through some critical nodes in power networks.
+According to the simulation, large-scale power outages can be effectively mitigated by isolating or de-escalating a small set of nodes in the power network.